UdhayaSelvan/a_star_pathfinder/README.md

-# Algorithm Explanation

-Description:
+A\* is an informed search algorithm that uses a best-first approach to find the shortest path between a starting node and a goal node in a weighted graph.
+The algorithm aims to minimize the cost of the path, which can be based on factors such as distance travelled or time taken.

-A* is an informed search algorithm, or a best-first search, meaning that it is formulated in terms of weighted graphs: starting from a specific starting node of a graph, it aims to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.).
-It does this by maintaining a tree of paths originating at the start node and extending those paths one edge at a time until its termination criterion is satisfied.
+How it works The algorithm maintains a tree of paths starting from the start node and extending one edge at a time until the goal node is reached or the termination criterion is satisfied.
+At each iteration, A\* selects the path with the lowest cost based on the sum of two
-At each iteration of its main loop, A* needs to determine which of its paths to extend.
-It does so based on the cost of the path and an estimate of the cost required to extend the path all the way to the goal.
-Specifically, A* selects the path that minimizes
+values: the cost of the path from the start node to the current node and an estimated cost from the current node to the goal node.
+This estimation is provided by a heuristic function, which is problem-specific and can be admissible (never overestimates the actual cost) or not.
+The cost function is:

 f(n) = g(n) + h(n)

-where n is the next node on the path, g(n) is the cost of the path from the start node to n, and h(n) is a heuristic function that estimates the cost of the cheapest path from n to the goal.
-A* terminates when the path it chooses to extend is a path from start to goal or if there are no paths eligible to be extended.
-The heuristic function is problem-specific.
-If the heuristic function is admissible – meaning that it never overestimates the actual cost to get to the goal – A* is guaranteed to return a least-cost path from start to goal.
+where n is the next node on the path, g(n) is the cost of the path from the start node to n, and h(n) is the heuristic estimate of the cost from n to the goal node.

-Typical implementations of A* use a priority queue to perform the repeated selection of minimum (estimated) cost nodes to expand.
-This priority queue is known as the open set, fringe or frontier.
-At each step of the algorithm, the node with the lowest f(x) value is removed from the queue, the f and g values of its neighbors are updated accordingly, and these neighbors are added to the queue.
-The algorithm continues until a removed node (thus the node with the lowest f value out of all fringe nodes) is a goal node.
-The f value of that goal is then also the cost of the shortest path, since h at the goal is zero in an admissible heuristic.
-The algorithm described so far gives us only the length of the shortest path.
-To find the actual sequence of steps, the algorithm can be easily revised so that each node on the path keeps track of its predecessor.
-After this algorithm is run, the ending node will point to its predecessor, and so on, until some node's predecessor is the start node.
+A\* uses a priority queue (also known as the open set or frontier) to perform the repeated selection of minimum cost nodes to expand.
+The algorithm continues until a removed node is the goal node or there are no paths eligible to be extended.

+Benefits and Guarantees If the heuristic function is admissible, A\* is guaranteed to return the least-cost path from the start node to the goal node.
+In addition, if the heuristic function is consistent (also known as monotone), A\* is guaranteed to find an optimal path without processing any node more than once.

-As an example, when searching for the shortest route on a map, h(x) might represent the straight-line distance to the goal, since that is physically the smallest possible distance between any two points.
+Example In the context of finding the shortest route on a map, h(x) can represent the straight-line distance to the goal, since that is the physically smallest possible distance between any two points.
 For a grid map from a video game, using the Manhattan distance or the octile distance becomes better depending on the set of movements available (4-way or 8-way).

-If the heuristic h satisfies the additional condition h(x) ≤ d(x, y) + h(y) for every edge (x, y) of the graph (where d denotes the length of that edge), then h is called monotone, or consistent.
-With a consistent heuristic, A* is guaranteed to find an optimal path without processing any node more than once and A* is equivalent to running Dijkstra's algorithm with the reduced cost d'(x, y) = d(x, y) + h(y) − h(x).
+Revision To find the actual sequence of steps, the algorithm can be revised so that each node on the path keeps track of its predecessor.
+After running the algorithm, the ending node will point to its predecessor, and so on, until some node's predecessor is the start node.